 Expanded and adapted WASH services for camp and camp-like settings should include:

-Image: Newly constructed water points in Syria with taps that are spaced apart to enable physical distancing. ©ATAA
+Newly constructed water points in Syria with taps that are spaced apart to enable physical distancing.
+Source: ©ATAA

 Increase water quantity: Increased water quantity facilitates improved domestic hygiene practices.
 Ensure populations have sufficient water to meet their needs.
 This may mean increasing the number of litres per capita per day (LPCD) for the population and ensuring that these are in excess of minimum standards.

 Maintain sanitation services: Maintain access to improved sanitation and regularly clean communal toilets with detergents and ensure workers use appropriate personal-protective equipment (PPE).
-Safe fecal-sludge management (FSM) services should also be expanded to service the local population.
-For further advice on FSM in camps and camp like settings see the Octopus resources.
+Safe faecal-sludge management (FSM) services should also be expanded to service the local population.
+For further advice on FSM in camps and camp like settings, see the Octopus and SaniHub resources.

 Increase handwashing stations: Increase the number of and access to handwashing stations at homes, within blocks or clusters of households (e.g. at shared sanitation or entrance and exit points to camp regions), schools and public places (e.g. markets, health centres, child friendly spaces, places of worship, and transport centres) and ensure water and soap are available at all handwashing points.
 See our resources on handwashing infrastructure for further guidance.

 Increase distribution of soap and WASH materials: People will require increased quantities of cleaning products at this time in order to adhere to preventative actions.
 Non-Food Items (NFIs) such as soap, sanitizer, cleaning products and masks could be included in hygiene kits.
-Distributing NFI kits should be done in line with existing guidance, (e.g. from Sphere) and be done in such a way that minimises contact and the likelihood of transmission.
+Enabling access to NFI kits should be done in line with existing guidance, (e.g. from Sphere) and be done in such a way that utilises the local market, minimises contact and the likelihood of transmission.
 At minimum, this includes setting up handwashing facilities at distribution sites.
 Expanding distributions and adjusting the timing of distributions should also be considered.

 Promote hygiene behaviour change: Standard programme design processes should be followed for designing hygiene promotion activities in camps or camp like settings.
-This involves talking to and engaging with and learning from the population in order to develop hygiene promotion activities that align with their circumstances, cultural norms and motives during this crisis.
+This involves talking to, engaging with and learning from the population, in order to develop hygiene promotion activities that align with their circumstances, cultural norms and motives during this crisis.
 The Wash’Em process has been used to rapidly design handwashing promotion activities in camps and camp-like settings.